sheltermanager/asm3/src/static/pages/manual/_sources/service.rst.txt

 * asm3-adoptable-link : The a tag enclosing the thumbnail and animal name
 * asm3-adoptable-thumbnail : The thumbnail img tag
 * asm3-adoptable-name : The animal's name
+* asm3-adoptable-reserved : The div surrounding the image if the animal is reserved
 * asm3-adoptable-tagline : The brief animal information

 and the following elements by their id attribute: